Efferia wilcoxi

 Distribution

 The precise distribution of Efferia wilcoxi is not well documented in the provided sources.
 The Efferia is predominantly Nearctic in distribution, with many occurring in the western and southwestern United States and extending into Mexico.
-The species name suggests a possible association with a or locality, but specific range information is unavailable.
+The species name suggests a possible association with a collector or locality, but specific range information is unavailable.
 The single iNaturalist observation suggests it has been recorded in the field, but geographic details are not provided.

 Diet